New Pact on Migration and Asylum: Criticism

 The Pact has been criticized by some right-wing politicians for not going far enough to prevent illegal immigration, such as missing provisions relating to migrant returns, as well as for undermining national sovereignty.

-Poland and Hungary opposed the Pact due to the obligations of hosting migrants, with Prime Minister of Poland Donald Tusk stating "we will protect Poland against the relocation mechanism" and Prime Minister of Hungary Viktor Orbán saying "Secure borders are no more, Hungary will never give in to the mass migration frenzy".
+Poland and Hungary opposed the Pact due to the obligations of hosting migrants, with Prime Minister of Poland Donald Tusk stating "we will protect Poland against the relocation mechanism" and former Prime Minister of Hungary Viktor Orbán saying "Secure borders are no more, Hungary will never give in to the mass migration frenzy".
 Slovak Prime Minister Robert Fico called for a better return policy, saying that out of "100% of illegal migrants who arrive in Europe, 80% stay there, and only 20% we manage to get back."
 Czech opposition leader Andrej Babiš called the approval of the Pact by Petr Fiala's cabinet the "greatest betrayal" of the Czech Republic in modern history.

 Left-wing critics of the Pact have said that it puts the human rights of asylum seekers at risk.
 A group of human rights organizations including Oxfam, Caritas, Amnesty International, and Save the Children have criticised the deal in an open letter stating that it would create a "cruel system".
 More than 200 academics belonging to 66 predominantly European universities have called the Pact "inhumane" and demanded that the European Parliament and the Council to reconsider how they view the Pact.

-In 2024 researchers like Gerald Knaus concluded, that the reform is unlikely to lead to a reduction in illegal immigration to the EU.
+In 2024, researchers like Gerald Knaus concluded, that the reform is unlikely to lead to a reduction in illegal immigration to the EU.
 Statutory exceptions reduce the number of people admissible in detention centers or qualifying for deportation.
-Only people who made false claims concerning their identity, those who pose a threat to national security and, if ascertainable at all, those who originate from countries with an asylum protection quota of under 20 percent will be allowed to be sent to detention centers.
+Only people who made false claims concerning their identity, those who pose a threat to national security and, if ascertainable at all, those who originate from countries with an asylum protection quota of under 20% will be allowed to be sent to detention centers.
 Additionally the number of asylum claims which will be allowed to be assessed in detention centers is limited at 120,000 cases per year, while actual arrival numbers in the EU were around one million every year in the past years.
 Every asylum seeker will still have the Right to counsel.
 German politicians had reduced the option of deporting people to countries of transit by putting the exception into the EU Migration Pact, that these asylum seekers need to have a verifiable connection to those countries, making it substantially more difficult to send anybody back.
 Heiko Rehmann wrote, as long as everybody has the right to request asylum in Europe and each claim has to be individually assessed, the problems will remain.
 Only a reform of the Convention Relating to the Status of Refugees would be able to change that.

+In March 2026, in during the 2026 Iran war, Alberto Horst Neidhardt, head of the European Policy Centre’s migration program, concluded that the new system will be unable to deal with mass displacement and stated that nations could again resort to border closures.